raifismail/Coffee-Sales-Dashboard-USING-EXCEL/README.md

  Objective: Optimize coffee sales by identifying high-performing customer segments and regions, while improving product offerings and expanding into underperforming markets.

   - Increase total sales by 15% in the next quarter.

+  - Identify key product trends and customer preferences to improve marketing and inventory strategies.

+  - Expand into potential growth regions based on sales trends by country.

+## Stakeholders:

+  - Sales Managers: To set targets based on regional performance and high-growth areas.